-The aim of this Action is to contribute to the UNRWA's 2016 Programme Budget4 to sustain the delivery of essential public services to the Palestinian refugees until the end of 2016.
+The aim of this Action is to contribute to the UNRWA's 2016 Programme Budget to sustain the delivery of essential public services to the Palestinian refugees.
 Continued EU support to UNRWA is an essential element of the EU strategy for the Middle-East Peace Process, in particular EU commitment to keep a close watch on the refugee issue, including during final status negotiations.

 Since 1971, the EU has contributed annually to UNRWA's Programme Budget.
 This funding is used primarily to cover the Agency's crucial core programme services in the areas of health, education, and social services and is essentially used to pay salaries for teachers, doctors and social workers active in the refugee camps.
 UNRWA has more than 30 600 staff posts to cover for services provided to over 5 million refugees.
-In combination with contributions from EU Member States, EU overall contributions in 2016 accounted for 40% of the total support to UNRWA.
+In combination with contributions from EU Member States, EU overall contributions in 2015 accounted for 34% of the total support to UNRWA.
 Since the year 2000, the EU has provided over EUR 1.6 billion in support of UNRWA's work.